Host–guest chemistry: Sensing

 Chemical sensing techniques such as C-IDA have biological implications.
-For example, protamine is a coagulant that is routinely administered after cardiopulmonary surgery that counter acts the anti-coagulant activity of herapin.
+For example, protamine is a coagulant that is routinely administered after cardiopulmonary surgery that counteracts the anti-coagulant activity of heparin.
 In order to quantify the protamine in plasma samples, a colorimetric displacement assay is used.
-Azure A dye is blue when it is unbound, but when it is bound to herapin it shows a purple color.
+Azure A dye is blue when it is unbound, but when it is bound to heparin it shows a purple color.
 The binding between Azure A and heparin is weak and reversible.
 This allows protamine to displace Azure A. Once the dye is liberated it displays a purple color.
 The degree to which the dye is displaced is proportional to the amount of protamine in the plasma.

-F-IDA has been used by Kwalczykowski and co-workers to monitor the activities of helicase in E. coli.
+F-IDA has been used by Kwalczykowski et al. to monitor the activities of helicase in E. coli.
 In this study they used thiazole orange as the indicator.
 The helicase unwinds the dsDNA to make ssDNA.
 The fluorescence intensity of thiazole orange has a greater affinity for dsDNA than ssDNA and its fluorescence intensity is higher when it is bound to dsDNA than when it is unbound.

 Conformational switching

 A crystalline solid has been traditionally viewed as a static entity where the movements of its atomic components are limited to its vibrational equilibrium.
-As seen by the transformation of graphite to diamond, solid to solid transformation can occur under physical or chemical pressure.
+As seen by the transformation of graphite to diamond, solid-to-solid transformation can occur under physical or chemical pressure.
 It has been proposed that the transformation from one crystal arrangement to another occurs in a cooperative manner.
-Most of these studies have been focused in studying an organic or metal-organic framework.
+Most of these studies have been focused on studying an organic or metal-organic framework.
 In addition to studies of macromolecular crystalline transformation, there are also studies of single-crystal molecules that can change their conformation in the presence of organic solvents.
-An organometallic complex has been shown to morph into various orientations depending on whether it is exposed to solvent vapors or not.
+An organometallic complex has been shown to morph into various orientations depending on whether or not it is exposed to solvent vapors.